Global Fund plans for lenacapavir PrEP in selected countries

 comment

-Access will also depend on Gilead registering lenacapavir widely in all countries and previous announcement on access have not included many high-incidence countries in Central and South America, including those where registration studies for lenacapavir were held.
+Access will also depend on Gilead registering lenacapavir widely in all countries and previous announcements on access have not included many high-incidence countries in Central and South America, including those where registration studies for lenacapavir were held.

 References